AndrewGarcia1119/BlockInvaders_SDL2_CodeOnly/README.md

 # BlockInvaders_SDL2_CodeOnly

 Code only.
-Game Engine built on SDL 2 framework.
+Game engine built on SDL 2 framework and the ZMQ library.
 Game Engine built with 2 others for an NC State project, but the direct game code was done only by me.

+Game engine code is the same as the BlockShooter repository